Follow Italianism

 “The rule may be too strict.
 That is why I propose a B1 level Italian test, facilitating those who want to return to Italy and periodically proving ties to the country.”

-The text also determines that anyone born abroad and has another nationality will be considered as never having acquired the Italian citizenship, with retroactive effect.
-This prevented new applications after March 27.
+The text also stipulates that anyone born abroad who holds another nationality will be considered as never having acquired Italian citizenship, with retroactive effect.
+This prevented new applications after March 27th.

 The senator Antonio Nicita (Democratic party) considered the use of the decree inappropriate: